-15 Tips to Save Money When Visiting Thailand
+15 Tips to Travel Thailand on a Budget: Save Money

 Compared to many popular travel destinations in Europe and North America, Thailand is a hotspot in Southeast Asia with big price advantage.
 Thailand is rich in fascinating tourist spots.
 You have tropical islands, white sands, warm sunshine, and beautiful temples to expect.

 In recent years, the booming of tourism is making the cost to visit Thailand higher and higher, especially along the coasts in the south.
-Don’t worry and there are some tips listed to help save money when you visit Thailand.
+Don’t worry and there are some tips listed to learn how to travel Thailand on a budget.

 1. Fly to Thailand on Weekdays